María Gómez GarcíaBiografia

 As with all Spanish towns and villages, Almoradi has its fair share of fiestas and festivals.
 These include the well known Moors and Christians (Moros Y Cristianos) festival held at the end of July.

-Almoradi has an excellent variety of shops, bars and restaurants and a good range of facilities.
-The town is somewhat quieter than many of its coastal neighbours and is becoming an increasingly popular location for foreign property seekers looking for a taste of the traditional Spain.
+Almoradi boasts a wide variety of shops, bars and restaurants and as well as a spectacular range of facilities.
+The town is somewhat quieter than many of its coastal neighbours and is becoming an increasingly popular location for foreign property seekers looking for a taste of traditional Spain.

 Almoradi has a busy Saturday market which attracts thousands of visitors, looking for fresh produce and a bargain.